App - Apple & Android (10)

 In case you’re wondering what we use in the Studio, we use Precor Spinning® Rally.

-You’ll need a bit more than just a bike for Spin®Sculpt classes!
-You may need also need dumbbells and resistance bands.
-For each class, the equipment needed is listed on the class page on the website:
+Sometimes you’ll need a bit more than just a bike for Spin®Sculpt classes!
+Some are just the bike and your body for floor exercises, but you may need also need dumbbells and/or resistance bands.
+For each class, the equipment needed is listed on the screen like this for example:

 Most importantly, your indoor cycling bike.
 Also always have plenty of water and a hand towel.
 For class specific needs see the Spin®Core Class Description.

 Studio SWEAT onDemand classes are available to you on your schedule and wherever you want you to get it done!
 Just click play to be led by the most fun and inspirational trainers who use fresh invigorating music, combining Spinning®, Sculpting and Core Training to make every single class unique, fun and effective.
 Regardless of how fit, flexible or coordinated you are, you’ll get an amazing workout.
 Just hop on your bike or grab a mat & hit the floor, and let your trainer guide you through an incredible experience!